Polydile/dile-components/packages/dile-datepicker/README.md

 All the dile-input properties.
 In addition:

 - **firstDayOfWeek**: the first day of the week.
 0 is sunday, 1 is monday.
+- **horizontalAlign**: the horizontal position of the overlay, default "center" (see dile-menu-overlay component)
+- **verticalAlign**: the horizontal position of the overlay, default "left" (see dile-menu-overlay component)

 ## CSS Custom Properties